 The best time to meet with Paula is well before you think that your project is ready!

-Students and faculty, please feel free to make an appointment with her by calling her office (x5607) through the email/calendar system or through her office hours sign-up sheet.
+Students and faculty, please feel free to make an appointment with her by calling her office (x5607) through our google calendar system.